jamestae/future_wcc/src/chapters/client-journey.md

           best practices to create personalized experiences that make each client feel valued, taken care of and successful along their journey."
         align: center
+      - type: bodytext
+        string: "Coach Objective:"
+        align: left
+      - type: bodytext
+        align: center
+        string: "Create a partnership, commit to progress.
+Become an indispensable partner on your client’s journey by creating a personalized environment for each client to succeed, one that they can’t find anywhere else and one they can’t accomplish on their own.
+Deliver on and outside our playbook to:"
     string: Overview
     align: left
 ---